Chickweed - Abundant Wild Edible Greens

 Chickweed will sprout anytime that the temperature is sitting between roughly 35 and 75 degrees F, and while it can tolerate temperatures down into the teens, it really takes off when the average temperature rises up into the 40s.
 It will die off in high summer when/if the temperature hits the 90s, but rest assured that it’ll return in the fall when the climate mellows out once more.

 Here in Kentucky (Zone 6), chickweed tends to come out of hiding in November and December as its competition dies off or goes dormant for the season.
-By late January there’s more than enough big (relatively speaking) and healthy patches to harvest from.
+By late January and early February there’s more than enough big (relatively speaking) and healthy patches to harvest from.
 Bigger, stronger species will eventually crowd it out as the summer approaches and conditions become less favorable.

 How to Harvest Chickweed